 Direct flights to Curacao are from Charlotte, Miami, and New York City (JFK).
 American Airlines and Jet Blue offer direct flights to Curacao at this time.
 The resort is located 15 miles from the airport.

 We think the best time to visit Curacao is from January through March, and this is great for us because that is when we like to escape winter in Wisconsin.

-The driest months in Curacao are February through June, you barely will see any rain at all.
-If it does rain it will be a quick few-minute rain shower.
-The hottest month in Curacao is June with an average temperature of 84 degrees and the coldest month in Curacao is January with an average high of 80 degrees.
-So as you can see there isn’t a bad time to visit Curacao, the temperature is always between 80-84 degrees.
+The driest months in Curacao are February through June.
+You will barely see any rain at all.
+If it does rain, it will be a quick few-minute rain shower.
+The hottest month in Curacao is June, an average temperature of 84 degrees, and the coldest month in Curacao is January, with an average high of 80 degrees.
+So as you can see, there isn’t a bad time to visit Curacao.
+The temperature is always between 80-84 degrees.

 Located on the Spanish Water Bay will be in the newest Sandals Resort!
-Sandals Royal Curacao will have 350 rooms and suites including a few new room types we can’t wait to try out.
-The resort will also feature a two-level infinity pool, three new food trucks, and even a few room categories you get free use of MINI Coopers!
+Sandals Royal Curacao has 350 rooms and suites, including a few new room types we can’t wait to try out.
+The resort features a two-level infinity pool, three new food trucks, and even a few room categories where you get free use of MINI Coopers!

 Room Types at Sandals Curacao

 There are 350 rooms at Sandals Curacao, including the brand-new Awa Seaside Bungalows and Kurason Island Suites that overlook a heart-shaped pool.
 If you are planning a Curacao honeymoon, consider one of the following room types at Sandals Curacao: